freejstone/Percolator-RESET/README.md

 * run_single_decoy.sh: Conducts Percolator-RESET files from on files from tide-search.sh and tide-search-open.sh.
 * run_extra_decoy.sh: Conducts Percolator-RESET+ files from on files from tide-search.sh and tide-search-open.sh.
 * percolator_results.R: Does peptide/stem-level competition for Percolator.
+* run_single_decoy_no_pair.sh: Conducts Percolator-RESET files from on files from tide-search.sh and tide-search-open.sh without target-decoy pairing.
+* run_extra_decoy_no_pair.sh: Conducts Percolator-RESET+ files from on files from tide-search.sh and tide-search-open.sh without target-decoy pairing.
 * percolator_with_fdr_results.R: Summarises results from our method Percolator RESET.